Upgrading aircraft design

 Aircraft design

-Organization.
+Results.
 A team of designers is tasked to design an extended version of an aircraft.
 The team consists of senior designers and junior designers.
-When confronted with new design issues, junior designers tend to invent new solutions, whereas senior designers tend to develop solutions with a higher chance of regulatory compliance.
+When confronted with new design issues, junior designers tend to invent new solutions, whereas senior designers tend to focus on solutions that secure aircraft certification.
 The latter is a requirement for an aircraft to be allowed onto the market.

 Environmental factors.
 Competition with other aircraft manufacturers.